For my Small-Press Books, click here; for Books Contributed To, click here.

 Detecting Forgery: Forensic Investigation of Documents (University Press of Kentucky: Lexington, KY; 1996, 2005).
 Complimenting the author's Pen, Ink, and Evidence, a textbook on questioned-document examination with information on scientific tests as well as historical information on famous forgers and their deceptions.
 Discusses selecting exemplars, comparing handwriting and typewriting, identifying disguised writing, detecting forgeries, and much more.

 Entities: Angels, Spirits, Demons, and Other Alien Beings (Prometheus Books: Amherst, NY; 1995).
 An in-depth study of alleged paranormal beings, from the Abominable Snowman to zombies; includes discussions of such phenomena as hauntings, poltergeist disturbances, demonic attacks, Marian apparitions, alien abductions, monster sightings, and more.
-Afterward by noted psychologist Robert A. Baker.
+Afterword by noted psychologist Robert A. Baker.

 Camera Clues: A Handbook for Photographic Investigation (University Press of Kentucky: Lexington, KY; 1994, 2005).
 Guide to the identification and dating of old photos, photographic deceptions, forensic and paranormal photography, and more; intended for detectives, attorneys, reporters, historians, genealogists, photo archivists, paranormal researchers, and others.

 Psychic Sleuths: ESP and Sensational Cases (Prometheus Books: Amherst, NY; 1994).
 Edited compendium of reports from a "task force" of experienced researchers -- private detectives, magicians, paranormal investigators -- each examining the claims of an alleged psychic crimebuster, such as Dorothy Allison, Peter Hurkos, and Noreen Renier.
-Afterward by psychologist James E. Alcock.
+Afterword by psychologist James E. Alcock.

 Looking for a Miracle: Weeping Icons, Relics, Stigmata, Visions and Healing Cures (Prometheus Books: Amherst, NY; 1993, 1998).
 A careful examination of the evidence relating to specific claims of the miraculous, including magical icons, speaking in tongues, snake handling, exorcism, visionary revelations at Fatima and Lourdes, etc.